tankh99/tp/docs/DeveloperGuide.md

 **Implementation**
 There are a few classes and methods used to interact with the delete appointment command.
 1. `DeleteAppointmentCommand`
-    1. Defines delete appointment command key word and other error messages.
+    1. Defines delete appointment command keyword and other error messages.
 2. `DeleteAppointmentCommand#execute()`
     1. Find the specified appointment to delete.
-Throws a `CommandException` if appointment is not found.
+Throws a `CommandException` if the appointment is not found.
     2. If there is no error, the specified appointment is deleted from CogniCare and a success message is displayed.
 3. `DeleteAppointmentCommandParser#parse()`
     1. Parses the delete appointment command, ensuring that the provided appointment index is valid.